hydrargyrum/vignette/README.md

   local_app_display(thumb_image)
 ```

-Ask for a thumbnail or generate it manually, for example a web-browser generating pages previews, that this module can't do himself:
+Ask for a thumbnail or generate it manually, for example a web-browser generating pages previews, that this module can't do itself:

 ```
   import vignette